 Q. How can passengers complain?

-A. By writing to the airline and by encouraging other passengers to do the same.
+A. By writing to the airline and aviation regulators and by encouraging other passengers to do the same.

 Q. Does the aviation industry know about the issue?